Forms & Templates

 - Note: A classification of C-78 requires the attachment of a memorandum from the college dean's office approving the requested assigned time received by the faculty teaching this course.

 - As you are updating the syllabus for the proposal, ensure that the syllabus meets the Course Syllabus Policy.
 Refer to the Syllabus Resources website for additional guidance.
+We have developed a Syllabus Policy Rubric to help you identify information that might be missing from your syllabus.

 Attachments